Foundation Problems & Issues

 Living in Colorado has its perks, like those majestic snow-capped peaks sitting on the horizon, an abundance of parks and trails for hiking, and of course, year-round skiing.
 But due to the dry climate and varying weather and soil conditions, foundation issues can occur.
 The important thing is to identify these problems before it’s too late.

-Below you’ll find general information about foundation issues that home and commercial property owners in Colorado typically encounter and how you should go about mitigating them.
+Get an estimate which includes on-site inspection and cost estimation by using the form below or review general information about foundation issues that home and commercial property owners in Colorado typically encounter and how you should go about mitigating them.

 Settling and Sinking Foundation

 All homes tend to settle to an extent, but some Colorado homeowners may experience extreme foundation settlement or sinking that can threaten the stability of their home, especially along Front Range cities like Colorado Springs, Pueblo, Boulder, and Fort Collins.

 Here are signs that your foundation is sinking or settling:

 - Leaning walls

 - Cracks in exterior or interior walls

 - Water leakage

 - Cracks in foundation

 - Leaning chimneys